MerosCrypto/Meros/docs/Protocol/Lattice.md

 ) > dataDiffuclty
 ```

-`Data` has a message length of 105 bytes, plus the variable length data; the 32 byte sender, the four byte nonce, the one byte data length, the variable byte data, the four byte proof, and the 64 byte Ed25519 signature.
+`Data` has a message length of 105 bytes, plus the variable length data; the 32 byte sender, the four byte nonce, the one byte data length, the variable byte data, the 64 byte Ed25519 signature, and the four byte proof.

 ### Lock